My Beautiful Laundrette: Production

 My Beautiful Laundrette was Frears's third feature film for the cinema.
-Originally shot in 16mm for Channel 4 on a low budget, it was met with such critical acclaim at the Edinburgh Film Festival that it was distributed to cinemas.
+Originally shot in 16 mm for Channel 4 on a low budget, it was met with such critical acclaim at the Edinburgh Film Festival that it was distributed to cinemas.
 It eventually became an international success.
 The film was turned down by EMI Films under Verity Lambert.

 The role of Johnny was originally offered to Gary Oldman, who turned it down after telling Frears he had issues with the script and the dialogue.
 Oldman and Frears worked together two years later on Prick Up Your Ears.

 The film marked the first time Oliver Stapleton was in charge of cinematography in one of Frears's projects.
 He later became one of the director's consistent collaborators.